MichaelCurrin/learn-to-code/en/topics/scripting_languages/Crystal/README.md

 ## What is Crystal?

+> A language for humans and computers - [crystal-lang.org](https://crystal-lang.org/)

 A compiled language with the speed of [C](../C/) but the ease of [Ruby](../Ruby/).
 Types are static but inferred so often you don't have to be explict when defining variables or function parameters.

 Sometimes the Crystal code is also valid Ruby code.